Stratio/cassandra-lucene-index/doc/src/site/sphinx/documentation.rst

 Collections
 ***********

-It is allowed to index collections as well
+CQL collections (lists, sets and maps) can be indexed.

-List ans Sets are indexed so:
+List ans sets are indexed in the same way as regular columns, using their base type:

 .. code-block:: sql